BradHersh/chess-openings/README.md

 ## Purpose and Design

-This web application simulates a educational experience for learning high quality chess openings.
+This web application simulates an educational experience for learning high quality chess openings.
 Users accessing the application can register an account with a username and corresponding password before loggin in.

 The applcation consists of several portals, namely a: